The Duchy Hospital

 Due to their complexity, some advanced spinal surgeries may be carried out off-site.
 As Mr Deniz explains:

-“I also have a very complex cranial neurosurgical practice on the NHS based at Leeds General Infirmary where I treat complex Neurovascular conditions (aneurysms, AVMs), complex skull base conditions including acoustic neuroma, meningioma, trigeminal neuralgia and hemifacial spasm (by performing Microvascular Decompression) along with all other general neurosurgical conditions.”
+“I also have a very complex cranial neurosurgical practice on the NHS based at Leeds General Infirmary where I treat complex neurovascular conditions (aneurysms, AVMs), complex skull base conditions including acoustic neuroma, meningioma, trigeminal neuralgia and hemifacial spasm (by performing Microvascular Decompression) along with all other general neurosurgical conditions.”

 Whatever spinal symptoms or condition you have, your consultant will tailor any treatment to your specific needs.